 Test of English as a Foreign Language

-Applicants to the College of Law JD and LLM programs whose first language is not English must submit scores on the Test of English as a Foreign Language (TOEFL), except for those who:
+Applicants to the College of Law JD, 3+3, Kinnick Law, Advanced Standing Program for Foreign-Trained Lawyers, LLM, and SJD programs whose first language is not English must submit scores on the Test of English as a Foreign Language (TOEFL), except for those who:

 - have completed a bachelor’s degree at an Accredited University in the U.S.;